A1inka/a1inka/README.md

 ### 💬 About me:

-I'm a beginner developer.
-I'm skilled in a variety of technologies, including Kotlin, Java, Python, C/C++, HTML/CSS and JS. 💁‍♀️
+I'm a beginner frontend developer.
+I study HTML/CSS and JS. 💁‍♀️

 • 💥 I can write clean code that is easy to understand, which is very important when reading the code and making changes to it by other developers.